 - List all the equipment you have, its condition and estimate its age.
 Consider what is likely to need replacing in the future - o Make a list of equipment you don't have but would like - What does the canteen look like?
-Is it clean, freshly painted, neat and functional?
-Make a list of improvements needed - Is the canteen located centrally, where students, parents and staff can easily see it? - o Is the canteen safe? - o Is the canteen secure?
+Is it clean, freshly painted, neat and functional? - Make a list of improvements needed - Is the canteen located centrally, where students, parents and staff can easily see it?
+If not, how could you direct traffic to the canteen? - o Is the canteen safe?
+Is it secure?